danielSbastos/ConSequence/README.md

 # ConSequence - Contrastive Sequential Slice Discovery

-Code from the article **Constrast Slice Discovery on Sequential Data**.
+Code from the article **Contrast Slice Discovery on Sequential Data**.

 > ConSequence is a framework for contrast slice discovery, which identifies subgroups where a model performs well on one class but poorly on another.
 It discovers interpretable contrast slices from sequential patterns using Monte Carlo Tree Search (MCTS), enabling post hoc, model-agnostic analysis of sequential models.